mpc-qt/mpc-qt/README.md

 ## Media Player Classic Qute Theater

-A clone of Media Player Classic reimplimented in Qt.
+A clone of Media Player Classic reimplimented in Qt. ([screenshot])

 [Media Player Classic Home Cinema] (mpc-hc) is considered by many to be the quintessential media player for the Windows desktop.
 Media Player Classic